offalynne/Input/docs/6.0/Functions-(Other).md

 This function is used to define icons that [`input_binding_get_icon()`](Functions-(Binding-Access)?id=input_binding_get_iconbinding-playerindex) can return.
 This function should only be called in the [`__input_config_icons()`](Configuration?id=icons) script.

-Icon category names can be [gamepad type constants](Functions-(Other)?id=input_iconscategoryname) that Input can return, or one of the following special cases:
+Icon category names can be [gamepad type constants](Library-Constants#gamepad-types) that Input can return, or one of the following special cases:

 |Category Name         |Occurrance                                                       |
 |----------------------|-----------------------------------------------------------------|